elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 * Added concurrency to GraphQL data API calls for pricing, availability, and catalog info (Java, Spring) which reduced response time
 * Integrated sponsored products into server-side search results (Java, Struts) which increased conversions
 * Built micro app server-side cache support into JSP templates (Java) which decreased render time across React apps

-##### Projects

-###### Back-to-School K-12 Teacher Lists
-Built service to retrieve back-to-school teacher lists with system to sign up and notify customers when schools release teacher lists with scheduler to check availability with support for fallback products and send list of product info and pricing to SOAP email service in Java, Spring, SQL Server, Couchbase.

 ---